JulianIrigoyen/rust-websocket-server/README.md

 But bear with me, we’ll go through it and soon you too will be creating dataflows for your streams!

 Think of dataflows as extremely efficient pipelines that you can use to transform and process your data.
-More poetically speaking, you can imagine boring strings flying into a tube where countless hands, each with a specific intent and purpose, do “stuff” on these chains of characters and on the other side, what you get is a juicy, valuable insight.
+You can imagine boring strings flying into a tube where countless hands, each with a specific intent and purpose, do “stuff” on these chains of characters and on the other side, what you get is valuable insight.
 Dataflows allow us to create pipelines with extendable powers like this easily.
 In this case, I wanted to be able to consume massive amounts of data about the crypto markets (at the time of writing, BTC just hit 45k again.
 An alt season is coming and market sentiment analysis tools can actually be game changers in these times).
 So yes, I’m setting up an alert system for my telegram, partially por el amor al arte, partially because there is true value hidden behind these magical character chains we’ll be subscribing to…

 ---